cleentfaar/CLSlackBundle/README.md

 - [Usage](https://github.com/cleentfaar/CLSlackBundle/blob/master/Resources/doc/usage.md)
 - [Contributing](https://github.com/cleentfaar/CLSlackBundle/blob/master/Resources/doc/contributing.md)

-Detailed documentation on how to access each API method can be found in the documentation of the package that this bundle integrates: [Slack API client](https://github.com/cleentfaar/slack)
+Detailed documentation on how to access each API method can be found in the documentation of the package that this bundle integrates: [Slack API library](https://github.com/cleentfaar/slack)

-To get a better understanding of the functionality that this bundle integrates, you should also check out the documentation of the actual library [here](https://github.com/cleentfaar/slack/Resources/doc/usage.md).

 ## Thanks